Low Early Withdrawal Penalty On a CD Is Not Worth It

 I suspect it’s overpriced most of the time, only because behavior economics says people tend to way overvalue flexibility.

-Ally Bank is popular partly because its CDs impose a low 60-day early withdrawal penalty.
+Ally Bank is popular partly because its CDs used to impose a low 60-day early withdrawal penalty.
+Now the penalty is 90 days of interest for terms 3 years or under, 150 days of interest for 5-year term.
 For the moment, forget that Ally Bank requires consent before allowing an early withdrawal; assume you can withdraw early whenever you want.

-Ally Bank’s 5-year CD with 60-day early withdrawal penalty pays 1.64%.
-CIT Bank‘s 5-year CD with 1-year early withdrawal penalty pays 1.80%.
-If you favor Ally’s 5-year CD over CIT’s 5-year CD, you effectively pay 0.16% from your expected interest income each year to lower your early withdrawal penalty by 1.53% (from 1.80% to 0.27%) just in case you withdraw early.
+Ally Bank’s 5-year CD with 150-day early withdrawal penalty pays 1.6% APY.
+PenFed’s 5-year CD with 1-year early withdrawal penalty pays 3.0%.
+If you favor Ally’s 5-year CD over PenFed’s 5-year CD, you effectively pay 1.4% from your expected interest income each year to lower your early withdrawal penalty by 2.34% (from 3% to 0.66%) just in case you withdraw early.

-A local bank near me offers 5-year CDs at 2% yield with a 6-month early withdrawal penalty.
-Doing the same calculation, in order to favor Ally’s 5-year CD at 1.64%, I need the odds for early withdrawal at 49% after 1 year and 99% after two years.
-After holding two years, I’m always better off with the 2% CD because the higher yield earned during the first two years already covered the higher penalty if I choose to withdraw early.
+During the first year, you need a better than 60% odds to withdraw early (1.4% / 2.34% = 60%).
+After holding two years, you are always better off with the PenFed CD because the higher yield earned during the first two years already covered the higher penalty if you choose to withdraw early.

-If I buy a 5-year CD, do I realistically expect to have a 99% chance to withdraw early during the first two years?
+If you buy a 5-year CD, do you realistically expect to have a 60% chance to withdraw after one year and 100% chance to withdraw early during the first two years?
 I don’t.

 I think low early withdrawal penalty on a CD is overrated.
 It’s nice to have but it’s often overpriced, just like an extended warranty.